 Rich Dad Poor Dad is one of the first books I ever read.
 This small book has taught me more than I ever learned in school or college.
 It has led me to quit my job and go after things that matter.
-I have read this book many times and I recommend you to read it if you haven’t already.
+I have read this book many times, and I recommend you to read it if you haven’t already.

 Robert Kiyosaki, the author of the book, talks about the importance of financial intelligence to become rich.
 He says you cannot become rich just by getting a job.
 He points out the importance of learning instead of specializing and says that the rich don’t work for money.

-Why You Must Read This Book?
+Why You Must Read ‘Rich Dad Poor Dad’

-Our society wants us to go to school, get good grades, find a high-paying job, work until we are old, and then retire.
+Our society wants us to go to school, get good grades, find a high-paying job, work until old, and retire.
 It’s not that going to school and getting good grades are bad.
 But you must go to school to learn and not to get a good job.
 Kiyosaki says that JOB is an acronym for Just Over Broke.

 Below are some of the important learnings from the book.